ZunulNoor/Material-UI/README.md

 You'll also need to install Material UI as a dependency.
 To do this run **npm install @material-ui/core**

-You need to install **npm i json-server** to run db.json file
+You'll also need to install json-server.
+To do this run **npm install json-server**

-To tun db.json file run **json-server --watch Data/db.json --port 8080**
+To run db.json file run **json-server --watch Data/db.json --port 8080**